You are here:

 Robert Kavlock, Interim Science Advisor to the EPA Administrator

-Robert J. Kavlock, Ph.D., is the Deputy Assistant Administrator for science in the U.S. Environmental Protection Agency’s (EPA) Office of Research and Development (ORD) and EPA interim Science Advisor.
+Robert J. Kavlock, Ph.D., is the Deputy Assistant Administrator for science in EPA's Office of Research and Development (ORD) and EPA interim Science Advisor.
 He has over 33 years of scientific experience and was previously the Director of the National Center for Computational Toxicology (NCCT) within ORD, a post he occupied since its founding in 2005.
 The ToxCast program within the NCCT is on the leading edge of the state of the science in computational toxicology.

 Dr. Kavlock began his career at EPA in 1977 conducting research on the effects of pesticides on prenatal development and progressed to spending 15 years as the Director of the Reproductive Toxicology Division in ORD.
 He has spent much of his career working on improving the basis for understanding non-cancer health effects, with the most recent efforts focused on computational toxicology.
 Computational toxicology promises to transform the conduct of toxicological studies through the blending of advances in modern molecular biology with computational sciences.